KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardInputViewController.md

 # ``KeyboardKit/KeyboardInputViewController``

-With KeyboardKit, inherit this class instead of the regular `UIInputViewController` class to extend the controller with a lot of additional features that a regular extension lacks.
+With KeyboardKit, inherit this class instead of the regular `UIInputViewController` to extend the controller with a lot of additional features, properties, services etc.

 ## View Controller Lifecycle